-- Provides \$11 million General Fund per year for five years to support Loan Repayment Assistance Programs, which reduces or eliminates student loan debt of lawyers working for legal aid organizations. - Approves placeholder trailer bill language to alter the Golden State Teachers program, including to enable applications and initial eligibility determinations to be completed prior to a student enrolling in a credential program; clarifying that the Commission can assist students seeking a credential and committing to teaching in career technical education or bilingual education, and including the pupil personnel services credential within the list of qualifying credentials that would enable a student to apply to participate in the program.
-Also allows students more time to finish the program, adds School Counselors/Mental Health workforce to eligible recipients, ensures students in Integrated Teacher Preparation Programs are eligible.
-Rejects the administration's proposal to eliminate the requirement that recipients teach in a high needs field. - Approves the Governor's Budget and May Revision proposals to increase staffing, providing \$889,000 ongoing General Fund for eight positions to support financial aid workload. - Rejects a May Revision proposal to reduce the Middle Class Scholarship to \$110 million (instead of \$117 million) in 2021-22 to align with updated cost estimates. - Approves changes to statutory provisions linking Cal Grant tuition award amounts at the private nonprofit sector to the number of Associate Degree for Transfer (ADT) students admitted by that sector.
-Removes a provision that would reduce the 2022-23 award amount from \$9,220 to \$8,056 if the sector admits fewer than 3,000 ADT students in 2021-22, and removes a provision that would reduce the 2023-24 award amount from \$9,220 to \$8,056 if the sector admits fewer than 3,500 ADT students in 2022-23.
+- Provides \$5.5 million ongoing General Fund to provide an increase in the award amount, from \$9,220 to \$9,358 for the approximately 28,000 Cal Grant students attending an independent, non-profit California college or university. - Provides \$10 million ongoing General Fund to extend supplemental Cal Grant support for foster youth and students with dependent children to students attending an independent, non-profit California college or university. - Subject to the state's multi-year financial outlook and availability of funds, states legislative intent to provide \$10.4 million General Fund in 2024-25, \$16.4 million in 2025-26 and ongoing to improve regional transfer for low-income students by extending transfer entitlement portability for community college transfer students to those transferring to an independent, non-profit California college or university. - Approves the Governor's Budget and May Revision proposals to increase staffing, providing \$889,000 ongoing General Fund for eight positions to support financial aid workload. - Approves a May Revision proposal to reduce the Middle Class Scholarship to \$110 million (instead of \$117 million) in 2021-22 to align with updated cost estimates. - Approves changes to statutory provisions linking Cal Grant tuition award amounts at the private nonprofit sector to the number of Associate Degree for Transfer (ADT) students admitted by that sector.
+Removes a provision that would reduce the 2022-23 award amount from \$9,220 to \$8,056 if the sector admits fewer than 3,000 ADT students in 2021-22, and removes a provision that would reduce the 2023-24 award amount from \$9,220 to \$8,056 if the sector admits fewer than 3,500 ADT students in 2021-22.
 The sector would instead be required to admit as many students in 2022-23 as it did in the previous year, adjusted for changes in total transfer enrollment. - Approves trailer bill language requiring CSAC to use the cohort default rate from 2020 (instead of the most recent rate) to determine whether an institution is eligible to participate in the Cal Grant program in the 2023-24 award year.
-Institutions are required to have a cohort default rate below 15.5% to participate in the Cal Grant program. - Approves changes to the Dreamer Service Incentive Grant program, including increasing wages to match the minimum wage, allow more Cal Grant students to be eligible for the program, increase pay for part-time students, and allow unspent funds to be shifted to the Dream Loan programs.
+Institutions are required to have a cohort default rate below 15.5% to participate in the Cal Grant program. - Approves changes to the Dreamer Service Incentive Grant program, including increasing wages to match the minimum wage, allow more Cal Grant students to be eligible for the program, increase pay for part-time students, and allow unspent funds to be shifted to the Dream Loan programs. - Approves trailer bill language clarifying that CSAC has until June 30, 2031 to spend funds appropriated for the Learning-Aligned Employment program.

-- Approves trailer bill language clarifying that CSAC has until June 30, 2031 to spend funds appropriated for the Learning-Aligned Employment program. - Provides \$500,000 one-time General Fund to expand and supplement existing Cash for College Regional Coordinating Organizations, and includes reporting language. - Provides \$2.4 million ongoing General Fund to support the Inland Empire Cal SOAP projects.
+- Provides \$500,000 one-time General Fund to expand and supplement existing Cash for College Regional Coordinating Organizations, and includes reporting language. - Provides \$2.4 million ongoing General Fund to support the Inland Empire Cal SOAP projects. - Provides \$5 million one-time General Fund to support the California Indian Nations College in its efforts to gain federal accreditation